nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Then, an `Exam` object is created with the three objects as arguments.

-Step 5. `AddExamCommandParser#parse()` returns a new `AddExamCommand` object created with the `Exam` object created previously as the argument in the constructor. `LogicManager` class will call `AddExamCommand#execute()` with a `Model` object as the argument.
+Step 5. `AddExamCommandParser#parse()` returns a new `AddExamCommand` object created with the `Exam` object created previously as the argument in the constructor. `LogicManager` object will call `AddExamCommand#execute()` with a `Model` object as the argument.

 Step 6. `AddExamCommand#execute()` will check if model already contains the module of the exam through `Model#hasModule()`.
 If it does not contain the module, an exception will be thrown to indicate the module is not found.
 It will also check if the model already contains the exam through `Model#hasExam()`.
-If it contains the exam, an exception will be thrown to indicate that the exam has already been added.
+If it contains the exam, an exception will be thrown to indicate that the exam already exists in MODPRO.

 Otherwise, it will call `ModelManager#addExam()` with the exam as the argument, which calls `AddressBook#addExam()` that will add the exam to the `DistinctExamList`,